chqiu6/chqiu6/README.md

  Hi there 👋.
 Welcome to my profile.

  I'm Chucky and I'm learning to become a full stack web developer.
-I enjoy playing games and creating web apps.
+I enjoy playing games, learning new things and creating web apps.

  Current skills I have are :
  • React
  • HTML
  • CSS